thibaut-neoledge/azure-docs.fr-fr/articles/service-fabric/service-fabric-manage-application-in-visual-studio.md

 <properties
-   pageTitle="Gestion de vos applications dans Visual Studio | Microsoft Azure" description="Utilisez Visual Studio pour créer, développer, packager, déployer et déboguer vos applications et services Service Fabric." services="service-fabric" documentationCenter=".net" authors="seanmck"
+   pageTitle="Manage your applications in Visual Studio | Microsoft Azure" description="Use Visual Studio to create, develop, package, deploy, and debug your Service Fabric applications and services." services="service-fabric" documentationCenter=".net" authors="seanmck"